Forsyth County Georgia assistance programs.

 - -Applications to SNAP food stamps, USDA commodities, and benefit programs.

 - -Other aid may be household cleaning supplies and much more.
-Continue Forsyth County food pantries.
+Continue Forsyth County GA free food pantries.

 Regional Salvation Army Centers - While there is not one located in the county, there are nearby sites.
 Everything from food to financial aid from Project Share, free school supplies or Christmas toys, and more is offered.
-Additional services include disaster relief and general counseling.
+Additional services include disaster relief and general counseling or homeless shelters for those who need it.
 More on Salvation Army Forsyth County.

 Free or discounted health care and medications